-Terragon Environmental Technologies Inc. along with its EU-partner, Marship Engineering, are pleased to announce that company has gone into contract with Brodosplit Shipyard for turn-key supply of a Micro Auto Gasification System, or MAGS.
+Terragon Environmental Technologies Inc. along with its EU-partner, Marship Engineering, are pleased to announce to have gone into contract with Brodosplit Shipyard for turn-key supply of a Micro Auto Gasification System, or MAGS.
 The MAGS shall be installed on a new build polar cruise expedition vessel.
 The decision to opt for MAGS is a testament to the leading role to implement innovative future-oriented technologies.
 This vessel will adhere to the highest environmental standards and strives for the lowest possible environmental impact as it will explore extremely sensitive polar waters.

 MAGS converts organic waste to fuel, recovers thermal energy and has exceptionally clean emissions.
 On board MAGS is the preferred technology for the conversion of various non-recyclable organic wastes such as: contaminated mixed garbage, sludges and waste oils into fuel.
 Terragon’s proprietary auto gasification technology harvests the embedded value of non-recyclable organic waste.
 The technology converts organic wastes to synthesis gas which is used as fuel for the process.
 In addition, MAGS recovers thermal energy whilst safeguarding minimal environmental impact via a fully integrated exhaust gas cleaning unit.